It will be a long time before I can stop thinking about this play. Gripping, relatable, and well-paced. Loved it! - JH NewmanRead More

 Crowned in 1625, Charles I was overthrown by Oliver Cromwell in 1642 and subsequently beheaded.
-Theatres were shut or burned down, well-known actors and playwrights fled, and a repressive Puritan regime squelched all forms of artistic expression.
-A military coup placed Charles II on the throne in 1660 and he ushered in an era of unprecedented hedonism, sexual freedom, and a celebration of all things theatrical.
-He licensed and sponsored two theatre companies, and playwrights – in reaction to the repressive Puritan regime – set about writing plays filled with seductions, adulterous liaisons, and all manner of licentiousness.
-The Puritans and a rising middle class audience responded with moral outrage eloquently addressed by Jeremy Collier in the now famous “A Short View of the Immorality and Profaneness of the English Stage.”
-Collier’s essay decried the seductive nature of Restoration plays and the evil of spectatorship, declaring, “Concerns over profanity and blasphemy are nothing compared to the depravity that can result from watching actors represent Love Intrigues and all Manner of Lewdness.”
-He condemned playwrights who “make women speak smuttily” and turn “fiction into reality.”
-Thereafter, playwrights exercised greater restraint and crafted more humanistic stories with dimensional characters.
-Rather than cartoonish fops, prudes, and gossips – with names like Horner, Pinchwife and Tattle – Farquhar gives us the more redeeming Aimwell, Bountiful, and Dorinda.
+Theaters were shut or burned down, well-known actors and playwrights fled, and a repressive Puritan regime squelched all forms of artistic expression.
+In 1660, a military coup placed Charles II on the throne and ushered in an era of unprecedented hedonism, sexual freedom, and a celebration of all things theatrical.
+Charles licensed and sponsored two theater companies, and playwrights – in reaction to the repressive Puritan regime – set about writing plays filled with seductions, adulterous liaisons, and all manner of licentiousness.
+The Puritans, and a rising middle class audience, responded with moral outrage which was eloquently addressed by Jeremy Collier in the now famous “A Short View of the Immorality and Profaneness of the English Stage.”
+Collier’s essay decried the seductive nature of Restoration plays and the evils of spectatorship, declaring, “Concerns over profanity and blasphemy are nothing compared to the depravity that can result from watching actors represent Love Intrigues and all Manner of Lewdness.”
+He condemned playwrights who made "women speak smuttily” and turned “fiction into reality.”
+Thereafter, playwrights exercised greater restraint and crafted more humanistic stories with dimensional and complex characters.
+Rather than cartoonish fops, prudes, and gossips – with names like Horner, Pinchwife and Tattle – George Farquhar gave us Aimwell, Bountiful, and Dorinda.

 How is it that Mr. George Farquhar came to write the most popular comedy of the Restoration era?
 Biographical information is scarce.
 He was born in Ireland in 1677.
-His father was a Protestant minister who, according to report, “was plundered of all his own and died penniless.”
-After graduating from Trinity College, Farquhar stayed in Dublin to pursue acting, but his career came to an abrupt end when he almost killed a fellow actor with his sword during a performance.
+His father was a Protestant minister who, according to report, “was plundered of all he owned and died penniless.”
+After graduating from Trinity College, Farquhar stayed in Dublin to pursue acting, but his career came to an abrupt end when he almost killed a fellow actor with a sword during a performance!
 This defining moment was the end of a budding acting career and the beginning of his life as a playwright.
-Though his first two plays were well-received, they were followed by a string of failures that left him penniless.
+Though his first two plays were well-received, they were followed by a string of failures that left him in a dire strait.
 He married a widow who, according to his biographer, “tricked him into matrimony by pretending to be an heiress.”
-After discovering the truth, he enlisted in the army in order to support his wife and two stepsons.
+Realizing his situation and obligation, Farquhar enlisted in the army to support his wife and stepsons.
 Three years later, he fell gravely ill and, according to reports, penned The Beaux Stratagem from his death bed, weaving threads of his own life experience into the fabric of this masterwork.

 Mr. Farquhar redefined what we think of as Restoration comedy, addressing issues that are au courant today.
-He’s given us a play of contradictions, within which we have:
+In this timely and important play, Farquhar gives us:

 •Two dashing rakes pretending to be something they’re not,